MicrosoftDocs/fabric-docs/docs/data-factory/teams-activity.md

 1. The **Group chat** or **Team** and **Channel** dropdowns appear after you select where to post.
 Use them to select a group chat or team and channel where you want to post the message.

 1. Use the **Message** area to create a message.
-Dynamic expressions are fully supported, so you can incorporate any system or user variables, expressions, or functions to customize the message however necessary.
-To use dynamic expressions, select the **View in expression builder** link.
+Dynamic expressions are supported allowing you to incorporate any system or user variables, expressions, or functions to customize the message however necessary.
+To use dynamic expressions, select the **View in expression builder** link below the message area.

    :::image type="content" source="media/teams-activity/edit-teams-message.png" alt-text="Screenshot showing the Teams settings configuration with a group chat selected and the message area displayed.":::